gtap-dev/php/README.md

 ### 4.4 Methods and Functions

-Visibility MUST be declared on all methods.
+Visibility must be declared on all methods.

-Method names MUST NOT be prefixed with a single underscore to indicate protected or private visibility.
+Method names must not be prefixed with a single underscore to indicate protected or private visibility.
 That is, an underscore prefix explicitly has no meaning.

-Method and function names MUST NOT be declared with space after the method name.
-The opening brace MUST go on its own line, and the closing brace MUST go on the next line following the body.
-There MUST NOT be a space after the opening parenthesis, and there MUST NOT be a space before the closing parenthesis.
+Method and function names must not be declared with space after the method name.
+The opening brace must go on its own line, and the closing brace must go on the next line following the body.
+There must not be a space after the opening parenthesis, and there must not be a space before the closing parenthesis.

 A method declaration looks like the following.
 Note the placement of parentheses, commas, spaces, and braces: